 - An enhanced public foreshore park that acts as an activity focus and a destination for both visitors and locals.
 The additional space will allow for enhanced pedestrian access and seating. - A more efficient and formalised parking area, setback from the foreshore. - Improved maintenance of wetland to address functionality and aesthetic objectives (subject to further investigations). - A network of continuous and clear pedestrian paths and lookout points along the foreshore and headland allowing for views to seals at the Marengo Reefs Marine Sanctuary.
-This also integrates the Great Ocean Walk. - Enhanced pedestrian access to the beach. - Public toilet access provided at the Marengo Holiday Park. - Entry feature and gateway signage to signify arrival into Marengo. - Interpretation and directional signage to inform site users about the unique environment and history and to help direct people to key facilities and destinations in Marengo.
+This also integrates the Great Ocean Walk. - Enhanced pedestrian access to the beach. - Public toilet access provided at the Marengo Holiday Park. - Entry feature and gateway signage to signify arrival into Marengo. - The location of the proposed ramp access should be further considered at the detail design stage to ensure continued wheelchair access on to the beach.
+It must lead to compacted sand to enable beach access.
+Consultation should occur with users of the ramp.